Helpful Information from Home Quest Home Inspection!

 With winter comes the holiday season, a time that’s supposed to be associated with “comfort and joy.”
-Learn these tips from Texas Home Inspection to make your home warm.
+Learn these tips to make your home warm.
 But how joyful will it be if pests invade your house, or if your home is cold and drafty?
 Help stay warm all winter long by addressing factors like air leaks from gaps and cracks that can make your home feel uncomfortable.

-“Drafts and heat loss are common problems in the winter, and they affect homes of every age, size and construction,” says Gary Parsons, fellow at The Dow Chemical Company.
+“Drafts and heat loss are common problems in the winter, and they affect homes of every age, size, and construction,” says Gary Parsons, a fellow at The Dow Chemical Company.
 “Those factors can seriously affect your home’s energy efficiency and how comfortable it feels.
 Fortunately, it’s not difficult to deal with issues like air leaks and insulation, and doing so can significantly improve your home’s function and livability.”

-Parsons suggests these steps to help ensure a draft-free, pest-free and comfy home this winter season:
+Parsons suggests these steps to help ensure a draft-free, pest-free, and comfy home this winter season:

 Seal cracks and gaps